Mithraism: Christianity

 pointing out that there are only fifty known mithraea in the entire city of Rome.
 J.A.
 Ezquerra holds that since the two religions did not share similar aims, there was never any real threat of Mithraism taking over the Roman world.

 Mithraism had backing from the Roman aristocracy during a time when their conservative values were seen as under attack during the rising tides of Christianity.

 According to Mary Boyce, Mithraism was a potent enemy for Christianity in the West, though she is sceptical about its hold in the East.

 F. Coarelli (1979) has tabulated forty actual or possible Mithraea and estimated that Rome would have had "not less than 680–690" mithraea.

 L.M.
 Hopfe states that more than 400 Mithraic sites have been found.
-These sites are spread all over the Roman empire from places as far as Dura Europos in the east, and England in the west.
+These sites are spread all over the Roman empire from places as far as Dura-Europos in the east, and England in the west.
 He, too, says that Mithraism may have been a rival of Christianity.
 David Ulansey thinks Renan's statement "somewhat exaggerated", but does consider Mithraism "one of Christianity's major competitors in the Roman Empire".
-Ulansey sees the study of Mithraism as important for understanding "the cultural matrix out of which the Christian religion came to birth".